Education

 AV-rated, Ms. Grunfeld maintains an active and diverse litigation practice, successfully representing clients in a variety of employment, malpractice, attorneys’ fees, trade secrets and commercial disputes.
 She has successfully negotiated several high-profile employment and business disputes, including obtaining confidential settlements in excess of $6 million.
 Ms. Grunfeld has led teams establishing precedent under the ADA and other statutes and has served as lead counsel in litigation resulting in multi-million dollar settlements and attorneys’ fee awards.

-Ms. Grunfeld served as a Lawyer Representative to the Northern District of California Judicial Conference for three years before becoming an at-large representative to the Conference Executive Committee for the United States Court of Appeals for the Ninth Circuit.
+Ms. Grunfeld served as a Lawyer Representative to the Northern District of California Judicial Conference for three years before service for six years an at-large representative to the Conference Executive Committee for the United States Court of Appeals for the Ninth Circuit.
 For six years she served as a member of the Board of Directors of Equal Rights Advocates (and as Vice-Chair for three years); she is also a Past President and Board Member of the San Francisco Women Lawyers Alliance.
 Ms. Grunfeld received a CLAY award in 2012 and 2015, was named one of The Recorder’s 20 Attorneys of the Year for 2012, and was the 1995 recipient of the Fay Stender Award from California Women Lawyers for her work in establishing children’s waiting rooms in San Francisco Bay Area courthouses.
 She has also served on a number of boards and committees for community organizations.

 Ms. Grunfeld received a J.D. in 1984 from Columbia Law School where she was an Articles Editor of the Columbia Law Review and a Harlan Fiske Stone Scholar from 1982 to 1984.
 She received a B.A. in Philosophy in 1981 from Wellesley College where she graduated Phi Beta Kappa and with highest honors.
 After completing law school, Ms. Grunfeld clerked for the Honorable Jack B. Weinstein, Chief Judge of the U.S. District Court for the Eastern District of New York.